CesarBecerraCO/plotly-dash-ping-chart/README.md

 # Hi
-This is a simple ping live update chart using Plotly Dash.
+This is a simple ping live update chart using Plotly Dash and pythonping.
 Enjoy!

 > About me: [https://www.linkedin.com/in/CesarBecerraCO](https://www.linkedin.com/in/CesarBecerraCO).